-- Be assured that your child is safeguarded during their participation in the sport - Be informed of problems or concerns relating to your child - Be informed if your child is injured - Have consent sought for issues such as trips and photography - Contribute to the decisions of the club

-Have any concerns about any aspect of your child's welfare listened to and responded to
+- Be assured that your child is safeguarded during their participation in the sport - Be informed of problems or concerns relating to your child - · Be informed if your child is injured - Have consent sought for issues such as trips and photography - Contribute to the decisions of the club - Have any concerns about any aspect of your child's welfare listened to and responded to

-Any breaches of this code of conduct will be dealt with immediately by the trustees at COWGC.
+Any breaches of this code of conduct will be dealt with immediately by Tony Whitehead (Welfare Officer), at CARHOLME GC.
 Persistent concerns or breaches may result in you being asked not to attend games if your attendance is considered detrimental to the welfare of young participants.

-The ultimate action should a parent/carer continue to breach the code of conduct may be the COWGC regrettably asking your child to leave the session, event or club.
+The ultimate action should a parent/carer continue to breach the code of conduct may be the CARHOLME GC regrettably asking your child to leave the session, event or club.